Chicken Cacciatore is one of those rustic dishes that turns simple ingredients into a delicious meal!

 Instructions

-• In the same skillet add the remaining tablespoon of olive oil.
-Stir in peppers, onion, and mushrooms.
-Cook for about 7-8 minutes or just until the vegetables start to soften.
-Add garlic and cook for 30 seconds or just until fragrant.
+• In the same skillet, add the remaining tablespoon of olive oil.
+Stir in the diced bell peppers, onion, and mushrooms.
+Cook over medium heat until the vegetables start to soften, about 5 minutes.
+Stir in the minced garlic and cook until fragrant, about 1 minute more.

-• Stir in the diced tomatoes with juices, tomato sauce, red wine, bay leaf, rosemary, oregano, and crushed red pepper flakes.
+• Add the red wine and let simmer for 2 minutes.
+Stir in the diced tomatoes with their juices, tomato sauce, bay leaf, rosemary, oregano, and red pepper flakes.

-• Remove the lid and if the sauce is not thick let it simmer for a few minutes uncovered or until the sauce is thick.
-Remove bay leaf, stir in the capers, and serve with pasta.
+• Remove the lid and if the sauce is not thick enough, let it simmer uncovered for a few minutes until it thickens.

 Video